-Different from ordinary thermoformed sleeping pads, this sleeping pad adopts a unique drawstring support technology, load up to 800lbs, very comfortable and will give you top-of-the-line comfort.
+Different from ordinary thermoformed sleeping pads, this sleeping pad adopts a unique drawstring support technology, loads up to 800lbs, is very comfortable, and will give you top-of-the-line comfort.

-The folded version is pretty small and weighs only 5.5 lbs , ideal for backpacking trips in couple.
+The folded version is pretty small and weighs only 5.5 lbs, ideal for backpacking trips in couples.

 All in all, the package includes one camping mat, one carry bag, one repair kit (glue not included), two banding belts, and two pillows.

 The Klymit Double V Sleeping Pad is good thermal performance, accomplished through Klymalite Synthetic insulation and Deep Weld Patterning.

 Deep Welds, unlike traditional pads that flatten the bag’s fill, create expansion zones that allow your bag, for improved thermal comfort, to fully loft beneath you.
 It has side rails integrated into the construction and patterning.

 The side rails provide a comfortable, secure sleep by centering you on the pad and inhibiting air movement while turning and tossing.